-This clause captures the enhancement to the interaction with PCC in clause 4.11.0a.2 to support URSP delivery via EPS.
+NOTE: If the PCF for the PDU Session is the same as the PCF for the UE, the interactions between them are internal to the PCF.

-4.11.0a.2a.1
+4.11.0a.2a.1 Void

+4.11.0a.2a.1a SM Policy Association Establishment in EPS

+The following enhancement is applicable to clause 4.11.0a.2 which refers to clause 4.16.4 (SM Policy Association Establishment):

+- Step 1 of clause 4.16.4: If the SMF+PGW-C receives URSP Provisioning Support indication, the SMF+PGW-C selects the PCF based on the URSP delivery in EPS capability of the PCF, as defined in TS 23.501 [2] clause 6.3.7.1.
 4.11.0a.2a.2 SMF initiated SM Policy Association Modification

-4.11.0a.2a.2.1 PDN connection establishment in EPS

-The following enhancements are applicable to clause 4.16.5.1 (SM Policy Association Modification procedure):
+4.11.0a.2a.2.1 SMF initiated SM Policy Association Modification due to UE requested bearer resource modification procedure

+When SMF+PGW-C receives the UE Policy Container in the UE requested requested bearer resource modification procedure, the SMF+PGW-C provides the UE Policy Container to the PCF.

+The SM Policy Association Modification procedure in clause 4.16.5.1 applies with the following enhancements is executed with the following differences, applicable between step 4 and step 5:

-In addition to step 4 in clause 4.16.5.1 if the PCF receives both the indication that the PCRT "UE Policy Container received" was met and the UE Policy Container, steps 4a to 4d below are executed; otherwise step 5 in clause 4.16.5.1 is executed.
+If the PCF receives both the indication that the PCRT "UE Policy Container received" was met and the UE Policy Container, steps 4a to 4d below are executed

-- Step 4a: The PCF determines that the SM Policy Association is used to provision URSP rules to the UE by checking the UE Policy Container received from SMF+PGW-C in Npcf_SMPolicyControl_Update Request.
+- Step 4a: The PCF determines that the SM Policy Association is used to provision URSP rules to the UE by checking the UE Policy Container received from SMF+PGW-C..

-NOTE: If the PCF for the PDU Session is the same than the PCF for the UE the interactions in steps 4b-4d are internal to PCF.

-- Step 4b: The PCF for the PDU Session discovers the PCF for the UE by querying the BSF and using the SUPI received in Npcf_SMPolicyControl_Create Request as described.
-If no result is obtained from the BSF the PCF for the PDU Session selects the PCF for the UE by querying NRF.
+- Step 4b: The PCF for the PDU Session discovers the PCF for the UE by querying the BSF, using Nbsf_Management_Discovery for the SUPI .
+If no result is obtained from the BSF the PCF for the PDU Session selects the PCF for the UE by querying NRF, using the URSP delivery in EPS capability of the PCF, as defined in TS 23.501 [2] clause 6.3.7.1.

 - Step 4c: The PCF for the PDU Session establishes a UE Policy Association towards the PCF for the UE as described in clause 4.11.0a.2a.5.